HIIT Transformation T1 Program

 Keep in mind the SCALE is a LIAR!
 It would have you believe that all weight loss is good weight loss.
 This is not true!
 It is better to be 130 pounds with 10% body fat and 117 pounds of lean body mass than it is to be 100 pounds with 30% body fat and 70 pounds of lean body mass.
 I would rather be a 25 pound dumbbell than a 20 pound medicine ball... lol...
 Don't listen to the LIES of the SCALE...

-This HIIT Transformation Program is amazing and participants will improve their overall health and wellness.
+The 12 week HIIT Transformation T1 Program is amazing and participants will improve their overall health and wellness.
 The amazing thing is that these improvements can be experienced safely without risk of injury or excessive soreness.
 It is designed so that people of all fitness levels and backgrounds, without contraindications, may start the program and progress at their own rate without fear of injury.
 However, results are unique to each individual and are largely related to each participant’s hard work, determination and commitment.

 Classes are small and have a somewhat private feel.
-Classes meet 3 times per week.
+Classes meet 3 times per week for 12 weeks.
 Workouts are typically less than 30 minutes based on the participants’ goals.
 The program is sequential and each class workout builds on the previous classes’ workout.
-So, it is important that participants are committed to come to all classes and workouts.
+So, it is important that participants are committed to come to all classes and workouts for the entire 12 week program.
 Of course, life happens and I understand there are times people just can’t make it or will be late but these should be very limited occurrences or participants may be removed from the program.

 Phase 1 of the program starts with straight forward exercise intervals that move between upper body and lower body exercises.
 Exercises are based on movements you are very capable of doing and probably do in everyday life.
 Phase 1 is used to determine the participants’ state of readiness before increasing the intensity of the workouts.
 The focus is Function, Stability and Mobility.
 If there is an exercise that is too difficult there are modified exercises to use as a substitution.